strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 #### Custom Resource Definitions

-The first step in a Strimzi operator upgrade is to update the [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs) for the Strimzi Custom Resources (CRs): `Kafka`, `KafkaTopic`, `KafkaUser` etc (we refer to these as the Strimzi operator's _operands_).
+The first step in a Strimzi operator upgrade is to update the [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs) for the Strimzi Custom Resources (CRs): `Kafka`, `KafkaTopic`, `KafkaUser` etc.
 The CRDs are Kubernetes cluster-wide resources and need to match the most recent version of Strimzi you have installed on the Kubernetes cluster.
 This is because new fields could have been added to the CRDs that the new Strimzi version expects to be there.
 Strimzi CRDs are backwards compatible (within the same API version -- see [this section](#custom-resource-definitions-1) for more details), so older Strimzi versions are ok with newer CRDs (they will ignore the new fields) but not the other way around.